szabgab/perlmaven.com/sites/en/pages/checking-the-whois-record-of-many-domains.md

 {% include file="examples/try_whois.pl" %}

-This printed out the same information as the command line <b>whois</b> would do.
+This printed out the same information as the command line **whois** would do.

 For examples this command: